-Art and Artisans
+Opening up Art and Artisans of Biot

-Lovers of art and artisans, Biot has delights in store for you.
+Lovers of art and artisans, Biot has delighted in store for you.
 It may not have Picasso, but it has its own “cubist” – an artistic genius Fernand Léger to which a Biot Gallery is dedicated.
-He used bright colours and robot-like figures that evoke harmony between man and machine.
+He used bright colors and robot-like figures that evoke harmony between man and machine.
 In fact, so unique was his “cylindrical” style that it made the cubists a little insecure, so they tried to mock him by calling him a “tubist”.
-It didn’t stop him experimenting and he gradually developed art of a less abstract form, somewhat more figurative, including some pre-cursors to Pop Art.
+It didn’t stop him from experimenting and he gradually developed art of a less abstract form, somewhat more figurative, including some pre-cursors to Pop Art.
 His work will fascinate you.
 It obviously fascinated the buyer of his painting (“Etude pour la femme en blue”) who paid just under 40 million dollars for it in 2008.
 And the Gallery itself, the “Léger Museum”, is an architectural show-piece with a massive mosaic by Léger on its facade.

 Rid scandal, the plague and brigands, Biot settled down to a prosperous existence dominated by agriculture.
 But it has had splendid periods when pottery and ceramics reigned.
 Its Amphor (Amphorae) ware is famous for its giant storage jars.
 See them in the History and Ceramic museum.
 The sunny period for these ceramics was un the 1600s when 40 pottery makers lived in the town.
 Destiny seems to guide Biot into special niches and glassware is its latest success story.
 A clever glassmaker and entrepreneur, Elio Monod, added carbonate of soda to the glass blowing process and Biot crested its own trademark glassware with little bubbles.